Capital One Data Breach Exposed 100 Million Records Through Over-Privileged AWS Edge Infrastructure

 Capital One disclosed a data security incident affecting approximately 100 million individuals in the United States and Canada, including personal information, customer status data, 140,000 Social Security numbers, about 80,000 linked bank account numbers and approximately 1 million Canadian Social Insurance Numbers.

 Capital One attributed the incident to a “specific configuration vulnerability” in its infrastructure and confirmed that the unauthorised access also enabled decryption of data.
 The key lesson is not just that an application at the traffic boundary was compromised, but that the edge workload had backend access capable of reaching sensitive S3 data at scale.
 In an enterprise architecture, firewall or WAF infrastructure hosted on EC2 should not hold broad data-plane access to confidential records.
 The incident highlights a combined failure of segmentation, IAM scoping and credential-protection controls.
-Based on the analyst priorities, the most important lessons are to remove direct data access from boundary systems, tightly restrict instance profile permissions, continuously detect risky EC2-to-S3 privilege paths and enforce modern metadata-service protections such as IMDSv2 across the estate to reduce the usefulness of exfiltrated role credentials.

 What went wrong

-What’s happening Cause Action
+What Happened Cause Action

 Incident costs were material despite cyber insurance Capital One expected incremental costs from the incident and noted insurance coverage was subject to a retention amount.
 This confirms direct financial impact beyond technical remediation.
 Validate that cloud security architecture reduces breach-scale scenarios that trigger customer remediation, legal review and insurance claims.
-SkySiege would assess misconfigurations with high business impact potential, especially those that could expose large regulated datasets.

 Why this matters